 Wondering why it’s necessary to do a conversion, and not simply make annual Roth IRA contributions?
 It has to do with dollar amounts.

 It would take a very long time to accumulate a large Roth IRA account with such small contributions.
 If you plan to use your Roth IRA for early retirement, you may not have enough money saved in your Roth to support you until you can access your 401(k).

 It’s more likely you have that kind of money saved in other retirement plans.
 This is particularly true of employer-sponsored plans, like 401(k)s.
 You will have both higher contribution amounts and a potential employer match.

 Creating Your Own Roth IRA Conversion Ladder For Early Retirement

-If you start doing Roth IRA conversions for at least five years before your planned early retirement, you’ll be able to begin withdrawing those contribution balances tax-free and penalty-free by the time you early retire.
+If you start doing Roth IRA conversions for at least five years before your planned early retirement, you’ll be able to begin withdrawing those contribution balances.
+They will be tax-free and penalty-free by the time you early retire.

 As an example, let’s say you plan to retire at 50.
 You decide that you need at least $40,000 in tax-free income per year.
 At 45, you begin making annual Roth IRA conversions of $40,000.
 In each year you make the conversion, you pay the applicable tax on the amount converted.

 By the time you turn 50–and your initial conversion is five years old–you’ll be able to withdraw the $40,000 conversion balance you made at age 45.
-If you do this for 10 years, beginning at age 45, you’ll have a steady tax-free, penalty-free income of $40,000 per year through age 59.
+If you do this for ten years, beginning at age 45, you’ll have a steady tax-free, penalty-free income of $40,000 per year through age 59.

 At age 59 1/2, you can begin tapping any and all other retirement plans you have available, penalty-free, and subject only to ordinary income tax.
 And, of course, any amounts you have remaining in your Roth IRA account can continue to be withdrawn on a tax-free basis.